 - 1.5X earning rates are subject to a cap of $2 million in purchases per calendar year.

 Also, you can take advantage of shopping portal offers to get even better value.
 These offers can really add up and was an integral part of how I earned 9,700 points from one day of online shopping.

 By using Cashback Monitor, we can see that Rakuten has had many increased payout offers for Dell of between 8-15% Cash Back.
 As recently as February 2020, Rakuten (formerly Ebates) offered 14% Cash Back

-Rakuten Cash Back can now be transferred into American Express Membership Rewards Points.
-That each percent returned equates to 1X.
+Rakuten cashback can now be earned as American Express Membership Rewards Points.
+If you elect to earn points, each percent of cashback equates to 1X Membership Rewards.
 Therefore, 15% = 15X Membership Rewards (MR) points.

 Currently, Rakuten is offering a birthday celebration offering 10% Cash Back (or 10X Membership Rewards):

 If you haven't signed up for Rakuten yet, you can sign up through a referral link to get $30 Cash Back (3,000 Membership Rewards points) after making just $30 in purchases in the first 90 days.
 But hurry, this offer ends May 11.

 Putting the Offers Together

 Now let's walk you through how I stacked these offers to get a great pair of Bose headphones for way less.

 The Bose QuietComfort 35 wireless headphones II are a great pair of headphones.
 At the time I purchased them, they had a $349 price tag to reflect that.
 You could buy these headphones through Dell at $299 before tax.